saraswathidatar/Rust2019_SnakeAndLadderGame/README.md

 Execute cargo build and cargo run to install the dependencies/build the program and run it.

-Unit tests can be run with cargo test.
+Unit tests can be run with cargo test -- --nocapture.
+The nocapture flag can be used to include print outs with println on command line.

 Dependencies:
 termion crate in Cargo.toml is used to color the text in the terminal.